-Strong Families Fund Finances Affordable Housing/Support Services
+Strong Families Fund Finances Affordable Housing & Support Services

-Cinnaire provided a $14.8 million Low-Income Housing Tax Credit (LIHTC) investment to develop Deborah Strong Housing, the first project in the Strong Families Fund (SFF), a ten-year pilot pay-for-performance initiative to finance social service coordination and affordable housing.
-With funding provided by the Kresge and Robert Wood Foundation, the SFF builds on the framework that safe, affordable housing is a platform to improve the lives of tenants and the communities in which they live.
+Cinnaire has committed to providing a Low-Income Housing Tax Credit (LIHTC) investment to develop Deborah Strong Housing, the first project in the Strong Families Fund (SFF), a ten-year pilot to finance social service coordination and affordable housing for low-income families.

-The initiative builds on the model that combining housing with supportive services serves as a platform to increase housing stability, create economic mobility and improve health outcomes for people and the communities in which they live.
+The SFF initiative builds on the model that combining safe, affordable housing with intensive, supportive services serves as a platform to increase housing stability, create economic mobility and improve health outcomes for people and the communities in which they live.

-The SSF brings together high-quality affordable housing with intensive social services for low-income families.
 The program is supported through a collaborative partnership among Kresge Foundation, the Robert Wood Johnson Foundation, Cinnaire, Corporation for Supportive Housing (CSH), National Affordable Housing Trust, Key Bank, Goldman Sachs and the Community Development Trust.

 Multiple studies have cited improved outcomes for families and children when high-quality affordable housing is paired with distinct links to services.
 Research shows housing connected with support services may also lead to a reduction in public-sector costs.
 The SFF brings together affordable housing developers and investors with focused interests like health, justice, education, as well as other mainstream funders to address their shared goals of supporting housing stability, creating economic prosperity and improving quality of life in order to achieve healthier outcomes for families and communities.